gravitational/teleport/rfd/0056-buildbox-image-handling.md

  * Using the version of Go as the image tag means we have no mechanism to independently upgrade other software in the image, or identify which images contain what versions of, for example, Rust.
- * Updating the buildbox image automatically forces and CI jobs using the buildbox to accept the new changes.
+ * Updating the buildbox image automatically forces any CI jobs using the buildbox to accept the new changes.
 This has recently caused issues where updating the buildbox `go1.17.2` image to build Teleport 9 broke CI for Teleport 8, as there is no way to differentiate the images they require.